Go for a bike ride

-Head to the Student One pool or any of the many public pools available in Brisbane and cool down.
+Head to the Student One pool at Wharf Street or any of the many public pools available in Brisbane and cool down.
 Brisbane is also lucky enough to be located close to several beaches.
 Head south to the Gold Coast or north to the Sunshine Coast to get sandy and salty.

 Head to a sporting game